 Treatment for an abscess tooth

 While taking an over-the-counter pain reliever may help ease pain temporarily, it is important to visit your dentist as soon as possible to receive proper care for your infection.
 Your dentist will treat the infection with antibiotics, and may recommend other topical or over-the-counter methods for alleviating pain.
-Do NOT attempt any at-home remedies without consulting with your dentist, as you risk worsening the infection.
+Do NOT attempt any at-home remedies without consulting with Jefferson Dental Care, as you risk worsening the infection.

 Abscesses often need to be drained.
 There are several methods that a dentist may choose to drain an abscess depending on the severity of the infection and the condition of the tooth.
 A dentist may make an incision in the gums to drain puss from the abscess.
 In some cases, a tooth can be saved through a root canal to remove dead and infected tissue.
 Sometimes, an affected tooth will need to be removed (tooth extraction) and the area will be treated for infection.
 Root surgery may also be needed to remove infected tissue from the tooth root after the infection has been reduced.
 After a root canal or tooth extraction, you may need a crown or bridge to restore the functionality of a tooth.

 Prevent an abscess with good dental care.
 Brushing and flossing daily helps disrupt buildup of plaque and tartar on the surface of the teeth and between the gums.
 Moreover, cleaning between the teeth with floss helps remove particles that can become lodged and collect bacteria, causing infection.
 Furthermore, taking action when a tooth experiences trauma like a crack, chip or becomes dislodged, don’t delay treatment.
 This sort of trauma can cause infection in a tooth that quickly becomes an abscess.